blouiecubero/projectIRIS/README.md

 ------

+## Code Setup
+For compatibility issues with the scripts deployed in Seerlabs, it is advisable to always setup the main folder as `/appl/iris` and the environment folder as `/appl/iris-env`

 ## Running the App
 Scripts for running the main Flask App with uWSGI are now available under /appl/iris/.
 There are currently two modes: